 Southwestern Christian University's main campus is located on historic Route 66 in a beautiful wooded area of Bethany, Oklahoma, a suburb of Oklahoma City.
 As one of the major cities in the Southwest and with a metropolitan area population of about one million, the greater Oklahoma City area is home to a large number and variety of churches, jobs, museums, sporting events and recreational activities.
-Additional teaching sites are located in the Tulsa, Oklahoma metropolitan area.
+An additional teaching site is located in the Tulsa, Oklahoma metropolitan area.